qiankunmu/HGAdapter/README.md

 ```
 You can also choose other Qwen2.5 series models.

+2\.
 For code clone detection, you can run `trainHyper.py`, it can train, valid and test the RoBERTa series models with HGAdapter inserted.
 You can modify `pretrain_model_name_or_path` in `trainHyper.py` to choose the pre-trained model, such as
 ```
 pretrain_model_name_or_path = "codebert-base"
 ```
 You can also choose `"graphcodebert-base"` and `"unixcoder-base"`.

+3\.
 You can also locally download pre-trained models into `pre_train_models/`, modify the `pretrain_model_name_or_path` to the corresponding path.

+4\.
 After the run is complete, the model will be saved to the `work_dir`, and the results will be outputted and saved as a CSV in `work_dir`.
 The implementation of the HGAdapter is located in the `models` folder.
 You can manually modify hyper-parameters such as `train_batch_size`, `num_epochs` in trainXXX.py.
-Due to time constraints, we have not prepared a user-friendly parameter command for running the code.
-We will optimize the code to make it easier for users to run directly in future.

 ## Citation
 If you use our code, please cite us.